Titwin/Hexapod/README.md

 # Hexapod
-My Hexapod source code used for the french robotic cup
+My Hexapod source code.

-This is a dirty code, just try to understand principles
+It will be used for the french robotic cup, and cool stuff.